fran-scala/eth-qec-hackathon-2023/README.md

 # IQM-Challenge

 ## C-NOTpolitecnico
 This repository contains all the materials for the 2023 ETH Zurich Quantum Hackathon and IQM-Challenge about exploting symmetries in quantum machine learning.
+The team members are Chiara Ballotta, Davide Cugini, Francesco Ghisoni, Francesco Scala.

 ## Folders
 ### Tic-tac-toe